Aquaponics Water Testing

 In aquaponics, the fish release ammonia into the water from their gills, urine and excrement.
 Ammonia damages gill membranes and prevents respiration.
 It also reduces their immune system, thereby increasing the chance of disease.
 It is recommended to test ammonia in the early stages, usually every few days for the first month, as the system matures ammonia should only need to be tested if the fish lose their appetite or acting unusual.
 The API Ammonia Test measures from 0.25 to 8.0ppm of ammonia, this test also measures ammonium, a less toxic form of ammonia.

-Beneficial bacteria in the filter and grow bed convert nitrite into nitrite.
+Beneficial bacteria in the filter and grow bed convert ammonia into nitraie.
 Nitrite reduces the blood's ability to carry oxygen.
 It also reduces the immune system of a fish, thereby increasing the chance of disease.
 It is recommended to test nitrite in the early stages, usually every few days for the first month, as the system matures nitrite should only need to be tested if the aquaponic fish lose their appetite or are acting unusual.
 The API Nitrite Test measures from 0.25 to 5.0ppm of nitrite.

 The beneficial bacteria in the filter and/or grow bed convert nitrite into nitrate.
 Nitrate is far less toxic to aquaponic fish than ammonia and nitrite.
 However at a high level it can reduce their immune system, thereby increasing the chance of disease.
 It is recommended to test nitrate each week in the early stages, then each month as the system matures.
 The API Nitrate Test measures from 5 to 160ppm of nitrate.